International Business Management MSc

 15 credits

-This module will develop your knowledge and understanding of the international business world, equipping you with the tools needed to assess changes in global business environments and configure organisations to adapt to these changing environments.
+The module equips you with the tools needed to assess changes in business environments across the world and to configure organisations to adapt to these changing environments.

 30 credits